 As with earlier models, the LX600 is equipped with the Meade Autostar II computerised controller.

 This system gives you telescope set-up and configuration options, as well as a database of 145,000 objects, which can be centred on at the touch of a few buttons.

 Another departure from earlier LX200 models is the use of f/8 rather than f/10 optics.

 This delivers a wider and brighter field of view, allowing the scope to produce decent images of deep-sky objects as well as still keeping a good image scale for Solar System imaging and viewing.

-This review originally appeared in the April 2014 issue of Sky at Night Magazine.
+This review originally appeared in the April 2014 issue of BBC Sky at Night Magazine.